RoySadaka/lpd/README.md

 # TODOS (we add more todos as we go):
 * EpochEndStats - save best accuracies
 * handle scheduler.step() that takes parameters

+# Something is missing?! please share with us
+You can open an issue, but also feel free to email us at torch.lpd@gmail.com